ISO/IEC 38500: Updates to the standard

 On 12 February 2015 the ISO/IEC updated the standard to 38500:2015.
 Standards Australia described the changes as such:

 With the evolution of thinking in the field of IT governance, ISO/IEC 38500 was revised in 2015.
 The main changes include the title of the standard, from Corporate Governance of IT to Governance of IT for the Organization, which reflects the wider applicability of the standard.
 Terminology and definitions have also been updated and refined throughout the document to reflect the widened scope and to make the standard more applicable across different international jurisdictions, cultures and languages.

 In a February 2015 article submitted to Communications of the ACM, Juiz and Toomey (involved in the development process) highlighted this "wider applicability":

 In the ISO/IEC 38500 model, the governing body is a generic entity (the individual or group of individuals) responsible and accountable for performance and conformance (through control) of the organization.
 While ISO/IEC 38500 makes clear the role of the governing body, it also allows that such delegation could result in a subsidiary entity giving more focused attention to the tasks in governance of IT (such as creation of a board committee).
 It also includes delegation of detail to management, as in finance and human resources.
 There is an implicit expectation that the governing body will require management establish systems to plan, build, and run the IT-enabled organization.

-The standard

-ISO/IEC 38500 is applicable to organizations of all sizes, including public and private companies, government entities, and not-for-profit organizations.
-This standard provides guiding principles for directors of organizations on the effective, efficient, and acceptable use of Information Technology (IT) within their organizations.
-It is organized into three prime sections: Scope, Framework and Guidance.

-The framework comprises definitions, principles and a model.
-It sets out six principles for good corporate governance of IT: